It is a classic scene — you trip and fall, and your first knee-jerk reaction is to see if anyone saw you.

 Playing with balancing on one leg will always improve your overall sense of balance.
 Just make sure that it is a game of experimentation and exploration.
 Fall into fun, not fear.

 P.S.
-Get more how-to video and tips on yoga positions in this online pose guideand in any of Rodney Yee yoga DVDs.
+Get more how-to video and tips on yoga poses in any of my yoga DVDs.